Southern Style Fried Okra

 Fill a cast iron skill with about 1.5″ of vegetable oil and heat.
 Drop one piece of okra in to test the temperature.
 When it starts to fry, add other pieces one at a time.
 Don’t overcrowd the skillet.
 They need a little room to move around and I like to turn them once after they have browned on one side.

 Sometimes it takes 3-4 skillet fulls to get it all fried.
 It just depends on how much you have.
-Once the okra is golden brown, remove with a slotted spoon.
+Once the okra is golden brown, remove it with a slotted spoon.
 Drain on paper towels.
-I like to turn the oven on warm and keep a pan to transfer the just cooked okra to while I’m working on the next skillet full.
+I like to turn the oven on warm and keep a pan to transfer the just-cooked okra to while I’m working on the next skillet full.

 Add more salt and pepper as necessary to taste.

-Fried okra and green beans….is standard fare for one of our meals.
+Fried okra and green beans….are standard fare for one of our meals.
 Usually served with chicken and dumplings, or stewed potatoes, cornbread, and iced tea.
 Yum!

 Once you’ve mastered fried okra, you might want to try some fried green tomatoes too!